Zionsville Chamber Implements Compostable Packaging Initiative

 According to feedback after a greenhouse gas emissions inventory was conducted by the town last spring, residents and businesses want to help in emissions reduction.
 The Chamber of Commerce answered the call by applying for the grant, which was awarded at the end of 2020.
 Funds received will be used to encourage the use of compostable packaging among Chamber restaurant members.
 Implementation of the program will be facilitated by the BCSWMD.

 “With the increase in restaurant carry-out, more packing is going into landfills,” says Jennifer Lawrence, executive director of the BCSWMD.
 “Styrofoam and plastic are not easy to recycle and they last in landfills for a long period of time.
-BCSWMD has the ability to purchase compostable packaging for a better price since it has a tax-exempt status, and knows how to maximize each dollar.
-The Chamber then distributes the packaging for restaurants to use.”
+BCSWMD has the ability to purchase compostable Epic Packaging for a better price since it has a tax-exempt status, and knows how to maximize each dollar.”

 After restaurant customers take their orders home, they will be able to dispose of the containers in an environmentally safe manner.
 As part of the Climate Action Plan, the Town of Zionsville has partnered with Earth Mama Compost, a local company that offers biweekly curbside compost pickup.
 After signing up on the Earth Mama website (earthmamacompost.com), residents will receive the service for a 50% discount at a cost of $10 per month.
 Earth Mama then drops off all picked-up materials at GreenCycle, also a local company, to be converted into nutrient-rich soil.